2023 Boston Red Sox season: Spring training

 "Truck day", when the tractor-trailer carrying the team's equipment departs Fenway Park for Florida, was February 3.
 The Red Sox had their first spring training game on February 24, a 5–3 exhibition win over the Northeastern Huskies at JetBlue Park.
-Boston's Grapefruit League schedule features 18 home games and 16 away games.
 The Red Sox defeated Team Puerto Rico, 9–3, in an exhibition game on March 8.
-Kiké Hernández, while slated to be the Red Sox' regular shortstop, played center field for Puerto Rico.
-The Red Sox' preseason is set to conclude on March 28.
+The Red Sox' preseason concluded on March 28.
+Boston's Grapefruit League schedule featured 18 home games and 16 away games.
+The team posted a 14–14 record while scoring 164 runs and allowing 161.

 Regular season

 For the first time, MLB scheduled each team in the league to play every other team in the league during the regular season, resulting in Boston facing National League (NL) teams 46 times, compared to 20 times under prior scheduling.
 The team's schedule was constructed by MLB as follows: